wires-se/.github/profile/README.md

-## Addiva Elektronik AB
+## Wires AB

-Addiva Elektronik offers specialist expertise in electronics design and embedded systems development, both microcontrollers and Linux based systems.
+Wires offer specialist expertise in electronics design and embedded systems, both microcontrollers and Linux based systems.

 We have cutting-edge expertise in the area of communication and embedded power and are happy to help already at the idea stage to bring your finished product all the way to production.
-Experience and expertise is only an email or quick call away <https://www.addiva.se/contact/>
+Experience and expertise is only an email or quick call away <https://www.wires.se>

-<b>For more information, visit the ADDIVA-EEPAB Group at <https://addiva.se/></b>

 Check out some of the current Open Source projects we are working on, below.

-Or visit our tech blog at <https://addiva-elektronik.github.io/>
+Or visit our tech blog at <https://wires-se.github.io/>

 <!--